-To turn it on, we just add one line to our configuration file.
-This tells the observer what base name it should use for the metrics it sends.
+This tells Baseplate to configure the tagged metrics observer and that it should log the metrics it would send had we configured a destination.
 Once we have done that, we can start the server up again.

 1.1.
 Tutorial 9